 FLY BUDAPEST, TRANSFER TO KISKUNSAG NATIONAL PARK

-Our summer 'Birds, Butterflies and Dragons' tour to Hungary begins with a lunchtime flight from London Heathrow to Budapest, the Hungarian capital.
+Our summer birdwatching and wildlife tour to Hungary begins with a lunchtime flight from London Heathrow to Budapest, the Hungarian capital.
 We shall be met on arrival by Gábor and his wife Andrea, and head south in our minibus for around 90 minutes to reach their home, Kondor Eco-Lodge.
 The busy airport motorway soon gives way to deserted country lanes!

 KISKUNSÁG NATIONAL PARK